-I work with a few clients, I teach, I advise a few startups, and I write books.
-That’s what I do.
+I work with a few clients, teach at a few Silicon Valley schools, and write a few books.

 - Enterprise-level expert in Google Adwords.
-I manage several hundred thousand dollars in monthly ad spend with over 300,000 keywords in 24 languages in 130 countries for several global organization.
-I can show you how to set up and manage Adwords.
+I've managed several hundred thousand dollars in monthly ad spend with over 300,000 keywords in 24 languages in 130 countries for global organizations.

 Advisor to Silicon Valley Startups